kuronetwork/CEH-Practical-LAB-Practice-Recommendations/README.md

 ### Module 03_Scanning Networks

-NMAP is an important tool for you, so please make sure to familiarize yourself with its usage methods.
+Nmap is an important tool frequently utilized in penetration testing.
+Please learn how to use Nmap commands effectively.

 1. Perform host discovery